 Even though Yoyogi Park is right next to Takeshita and Omotesando shopping streets, we skipped them yesterday to explore Shibuya.
 So today we were in the same area again, this time to check out the funky stores and fashions of Harajuku.
 We stopped in at one of my favourite toy stores too; Kiddyland!
 After lunch (at Beck’s Coffee Shop!), we went to Shinjuku and headed to Shinjuku Gyoen National Gardens.
 Unfortunately, because we were there during the cold season, most of the plants were brown and devoid of greenery, except for in the green house.
 While trying to capture an Instagram perfect image, I had a moment of enthusiastic jumping and my scarf hit me in the face.
 Classic me!
 Sick of bracing the cold, we headed to Ikebukuro in the afternoon, and went to Sunshine City to visit the Pokemon Centre.

 We trekked out relatively early this morning and headed to the man-made island of Odaiba.
 I had never been to Odaiba before, and my expectations had been quite high due to a friend’s recommendation, so the day wasn’t as enjoyable as I thought it would be.
-Still, Odaiba was blast, and there was so much to see that we missed a fair bit.
+Still, Odaiba was a blast.
+There was so much to see that we actually missed a fair bit.
 We looked at the wax museum but not the trick museum.
 We went looking around the shops in the Decks building, but not Aqua City (which apparently had an aquarium!).
-There’s a small Statue of Liberty and a life size Gundam robot that you can take pictures with.
+There’s a small Statue of Liberty and a life size Gundam mobile suit that you can take pictures with.
 In the afternoon we went to Palette Town to explore and took a ride on the ferris wheel.
 That evening we enjoyed an indoor theme park in Joypolis.

 If you’ve ever been to the Ghibli Museum in Mitaka, then you know today was very special indeed.
 We weren’t allowed to take pictures inside the museum, so there’s only the outside shown here.
 I can’t even sum it up in one word.
 Whimsical, magical, romantic.
 It was gorgeous and quaint and crowded.
 We got there early to avoid crowds, but apparently not early enough.
 By the time we got to the gift shop, it was thronging with people.
 Bodies were pressed tight everywhere.
 Our intention for the afternoon was to visit the East gardens of the Imperial Palace, but today was the coldest day we had encountered to date.
 Aside from that, it was pouring down rain.
 So instead, we hoped on the next available train and headed back to Kinshicho for more snack shopping at Daiso.
 We never got the chance to see the Imperial Palace in the end.